-Despite potential unknowns caused by Brexit, these regulations will go into effect on January 1, 2019 for all engines below 56 kW and above 130 kW.
-For engines in the 56 to 130 kW range, the effective date is January 1, 2020.
+Despite potential unknowns caused by Brexit, these regulations went into effect on January 1, 2019 for all engines below 56 kW and above 130 kW.
+For engines in the 56 to 130 kW range, the effective date was January 1, 2020.
 These regulations are applicable to prime or standby power in mobile applications throughout Europe including drill rigs, construction wheel loaders, bulldozers, highway excavators, forklift trucks, aerial lifts, mobile cranes and other non-road equipment.

-To help Cat® Rental Power mobile generator customers with a successful transition, Caterpillar will continue to offer EU Stage IIIA transition engines for up to 18 months after EU Stage V goes into effect.
-Meanwhile, Caterpillar will begin phasing in a complete range of mobile generator sets to meet these new requirements, with all available Cat mobile generators meeting Stage V emission standards by 2021.
+To help Cat® Rental Power mobile generator customers with a successful transition, Caterpillar has continued to offer EU Stage IIIA transition engines for up to 18 months after EU Stage V went into effect.
+Meanwhile, Caterpillar recently began phasing in a complete range of mobile generator sets to meet these new requirements, with all available Cat mobile generator set engines slated to meet EU Stage V emission standards this year.

-The changes occurring because of EU Stage V, along with newly proposed particle number (PN) limits, effectively require the use of diesel particulate filters (DPF) to reduce emissions to compliance levels for engines in this range.
+The changes occurring because of EU Stage V, along with newly proposed particle number (PN) limits, effectively require the use of diesel particulate filters (DPF) to reduce emissions to compliance levels for engines from 19 to 560 kW.
 The need for this additional hardware, combined with a significantly greater level of complexity in the engine design, requires a fully integrated solution tested for optimal performance and usability.

 At very high pressures, electric common rail applications deliver fuel to electronically controlled injectors.
 This process produces a very fine diesel spray resulting in miniscule soot particulates which pose potential health risks.
 While this type of system enables complete control over the combustion process and allows for thermal management of aftertreatment systems, the particulates must be managed to meet emissions standards.